DoctorLogicProduct/dltest/landing-pages/cosmetic-surgery-website-design-get-started.md

   component: feature-1
   component_css: feature
   img_alignment: Left
-  headline: Why DoctorLogic Was the Clear Choice for VIP Plastic Surgery
+  headline: Why DoctorLogic Was the Clear Choice for Vold Vision
   text: VIP Plastic Surgery initially worked with several vendors, who were costly
     and unable to fulfill their promises.
 Since partnering with DoctorLogic, VIP Plastic Surgery saw a growth in Page 1 keywords by 1,642%, resulting in an increase in